amyyu11/CIS22C/README.md

 # CIS22C
-CIS22C Data Structures Summer 2019
+Projects from CIS22C Data Structures taken at De Anza in Summer 2019.